Internship in Psychology

 - PSYC 304.
 Statistics

 Please see the PSYC 390 Application Instructions.
 Students must apply for PSYC 390 the semester before they plan to take it.
-Application includes completing an application and submitting two faculty letters of recommendation, both during the first month of the prior semester (dates are advertised each year in the Psychology Undergraduate Student Newsletter).
+Application includes completing an application and submitting two faculty letters of recommendation, typically by the end of the 7th week of the semester before (dates are advertised each year in the Psychology Undergraduate Student Newsletter).
 In addition, Students must make arrangements for their internship placement by 2 weeks prior to the semester’s start.
-Questions about the application procedure should be addressed to the Internship Coordinator (firstname.lastname@example.org).
+Questions about the application procedure should be addressed to the Internship Coordinator (email@example.com).

 PSYC 390 students are expected to attend weekly classes and complete weekly assignments, and to work as an intern for a minimum of 100 hours during the semester in a social service agency.
 The internship coordinator will provide students with a list of possible site placements prior to enrolling in PSYC 390.
 The Center for Experiential Learning offers additional resources for helping students find placements.